werobots-ai/module-wr-service-helpers/readme.md

 ## Overview

 `module-wr-service-helpers` is a utility library designed to simplify common tasks for service development within the werobots-ai ecosystem.
-It provides helper functions such as unique ID generation and Dapr service URL retrieval, streamlining the integration and utilization of these utilities in your projects.
+It provides helper functions such as unique ID generation, streamlining the integration and utilization of these utilities in your projects.

 ## Installation